-When designing your cover, keep in mind the size spine you will need.
+Before you can design your cover, you'll need to know the spine width.
 To calculate this number, you will need to know the number of pages that will be in your book and the number of pages per inch, or PPI, using our standard paper.
 Our standard PPI is 434.

-Make sure there is at least a .75 inch margin around each side of your page.
-We recommend at least .8 for the inside margin and around 1 inch for the top and bottom.
-The larger interior margin keeps the text at a distance from the spine that is comfortable on the eyes.
+Make sure there is at least a .5 inch margin around each side of your page.
+We recommend the inside margin be slightly larger.
+The larger interior margin keeps the text from being sucked into the spine.

 Single spacing is much too difficult to read for an extended period of time.
-We recommend anywhere from 1.15 to 1.5 as your spacing – this will make reading much easier.
+We recommend spacing anywhere from 1.15 to 1.5.

 The PDF File

-You can request a custom-made cover template by email or design your own.
-The cover will print full-color on an 11" x 17" glossy cover stock.
+You can request a cover template by emailing the EBM staff or design your own.
+The cover is printed in full color on 11" x 17" glossy cover stock.
 Matte cover stock is available upon request.

-Like the book block, make sure that the fonts used on the cover are easily read (and maybe even from a distance) and properly aligned within the margins and the spine.
+Like the book block, make sure that the fonts used on the cover are easily read (maybe even from a distance) and properly aligned within the margins and the spine.

-Make sure your original files for images are nearly the same size or larger than the intended size for the final document.
-Larger images can be scaled down without a loss in quality, but enlarging an image will make it blurry and often hard to read or view.
+Image files should be the same size or larger than the size they will be printed.
+Larger images can be scaled down without a loss in quality, but enlarging a small image will result in blurry and/or pixelated image reproduction.

-Remember, any images that print in the Book Block will print as black and white – even if they are included in the PDF as color images.
+Remember, any images printed in the book block will print as black and white, even if they are included in the PDF as color images.
 Color may be requested for an extra $0.10 per color page.

 For further information about standard elements of book design, please reference this guide: